compilation-course/compilation-course.github.io/introduction/lab0.md

 * `git push` sends your changes to another repository

-Since you already clone your repository from gitlab-chps.ens.uvsq.fr; this server is already configure as the default push server.
+Since you already clone your repository from gitlab-chps.ens.uvsq.fr; this server is already configured as the default push server.

 To send your changes do,